Spbaehr/IoT49/doc/windows.md

 pwd
 ```

-This downloads the `IoT49 MicroPython programming environment` to the hard drive of your computer prints out the path where it is installed (e.g. `C:\Users\joe\IoT49`).
+This downloads the `IoT49 MicroPython programming environment` to the hard drive of your computer and prints the path where it is installed (e.g. `C:\Users\joe\IoT49`).
 Take a note of this path, you will need it in step 4 below.

 **Updates:** If you ever need to update the environment, open a `Git Bash` window and enter the following commands: